ujr/dockers/dirvish/README.md

 We want this fully automated and thus provide our own *setup.sh* script that has our parameter choices hardcoded.

+A subtle problem: dirvish creates the index of an image with `find $destree -ls` but busybox does not support the `-ls` option.
+The aforementioned *setup.sh* script substitutes `-exec ls -dils {} \;` for `-ls`, that is, we direct `find` to invoke `ls` for each entry.
+Slow, but works.
+Alternatively, we could simply remove the `-ls` option, but doing so would probably break `dirvish-locate`.

+While at it, fix a minor bug in `dirvish-locate`, where `gzip` is instructed to uncompress file `index` if file `index.gz` exists.

 ## Miscellaneous